 As an actor, the first thing that struck me was that it's a great story.
 It doesn't sentimentalise the situation.

-This year (2018) marks the 100th anniversary of Wilfred Owen’s death and independent producers Sine Wave Media is raising funds to commemorate Owen’s last year with a film about his final year on earth.
+This year marks the 100th anniversary of Wilfred Owen’s death and independent production company Sine Wave Media is raising funds to commemorate Owen’s life with a feature film.